artem-zinnatullin/KEEP/proposals/stdlib/result.md

 ### Continuation and similar callbacks

-The primary driver for inclusion of this class into the Standard Library is `Continuation<T>` callback interface that should get invoked on the successful or failed execution of an asynchronous operation.
+The primary driver for inclusion of this class into the Standard Library is `Continuation<T>` callback interface that should get invoked on the ok or error execution of an asynchronous operation.
-We'd like to be able to have only a single function with "success or failure" union type as its parameter:
+We'd like to be able to have only a single function with "Ok or Er" union type as its parameter:

 ```kotlin
 interface Continuation<in T> {